valeriapolozun/machine_learning_azure_capstone/README.md

 ## Project Set Up and Installation

 In Azure ML Studio we are going to use jupyter notebooks for running the AutoML and Hyperdrive trainings.
-In order to run the notebooks a compute instance has been used:
+In order to run the notebooks a compute instance has been used: STANDARD_DS3_V2 virtual machine

 ## Dataset